 Employers recalculate salary TDS every month to reflect updated projections.
 TDS is typically lower in April to October when the year has just started and declared investments may not yet be confirmed.
 It rises in November to February as the employer factors in actual investment proofs submitted.
 It may spike in March if the projected year-end computation shows under-deduction in earlier months.
 Employees should submit their investment declarations (under Section 80C, 80D, HRA, home loan interest, and so on) at the start of the financial year and submit actual proofs by January to avoid unexpected spikes in February-March TDS.

 Form 12B when switching jobs: If you change employers mid-year, inform the new employer about your previous employer's salary and TDS deducted via Form 12B.
 Without this, the new employer calculates TDS as if you had no other income during the year, likely under-deducting, which results in a tax demand when you file ITR.
+Before switching, compare the actual monthly in-hand after TDS for both your current role and the new offer to confirm the switch is financially worth it.
 Over-declaration of deductions at the new employer causes the opposite, excess TDS.
 Form 12B prevents both.

 5. TDS on FD Interest: What Banks Deduct